-Confidentiality will be maintained at all times in relation to an employee who is known to have any infectious disease.
+Confidentiality will be always maintained in relation to an employee who is known to have any infectious disease.

 No health information will be disclosed without the written consent of the employee concerned and any breach of such confidentiality, either inside or outside the organisation, will be regarded as a disciplinary offence and may result in disciplinary action.